Types of sport aircraft and activities

 Recreational ballooning describes balloons flown by pilots who:

-Commercial ballooning (charter operations)
+Commercial ballooning (balloon transport operations)

 Commercial operations must hold an air operator certificate.
 The pilot must hold a commercial pilot licence (balloon).